coinflex-exchange/API/BIST.md

 These endpoint URIs replace the `https://www.bitstamp.net/api/` portion of Bitstamp's URIs.

-**N.B: All examples below use the XBT/GBP asset pair on the CoinFLEX UK platform, but this can be changed to the asset pair and platform of your choice.**
+**N.B: All examples below use the XBT/USDT asset pair on the CoinFLEX platform, but this can be changed to the asset pair and platform of your choice.**

 ## REQUEST LIMITS